-If You Notice Signs of a Slab Leak, Do Not Wait
+If You Notice Signs of a Slab Leak, Don’t Wait

 While it may be tempting to clarify your policy first, you need to act as soon as you see signs of a slab leak.
 Immediately contact a plumber to identify where the leak is and repair it.
 They should be able to then tell you if you need to work with a contractor to make repairs to your home.

-If you are in Orange County and the surrounding areas, the plumbing team to turn to is Orange Coast Plumbing.
-We have been repairing slab leaks for decades and know how to fix them with minimal disruption to your home and life.
+If you live in Orange County, CA, or cities nearby, Orange Coast Plumbing is the plumbing team to turn to.
+We’ve been repairing slab leaks for decades and know how to fix them with minimal disruption to your home and life.
 If you notice any signs that you could be experiencing a slab leak, give us a call.